jalal246/builderz/README.md

 1. Gets all validate packages path by looking into the workplace - including monorepo.

 2. Extract JSON from each package found in the workplace.
+To get essential production information.

 3. Cleans build folders if there is any.

 4. Creates camelize name for your package if it's not camelized.

-5. If monorepo, sorts packages according to core/decency, so core comes first and so on.
+5. If monorepo, sorts packages according to core/dependency, so core comes first and so on.

 6. Creates a distension path for each project found.